RaghavShiva/LiveLingo/README.md

 Open your browser and navigate to http://localhost:3000.

 Usage
-Open the application in your browser.
+Open Live Lingo in your browser.
 Enter a username to join a chat room.
 Start sending and receiving messages in real-time.
 Project Structure